 Northumberland Bancorp (the "Company") is a Pennsylvania corporation and is registered under the Bank Holding Company Act.
 The Company was organized as the holding company of its wholly owned subsidiary, The Northumberland National Bank (the "Bank").
 The Bank is a nationally chartered commercial bank located in Northumberland, Pennsylvania.
 The Bank's service area includes portions of Northumberland, Snyder, and Union counties in Pennsylvania.
 The Company and the Bank derive substantially all of their income from banking and bank-related services, which include interest earnings on commercial, commercial mortgage, residential real estate, and consumer loan financing as well as interest earnings on investment securities and deposit and trust services to their customers.
-The Bank has a subsidiary, NNB Financial Services, which sells financial and insurance products.
 The Company is supervised by the Federal Reserve Board, while the Bank is subject to regulation and supervision by the Office of the Comptroller of the Currency.